Skip to main content

 Read More

 Patty is the primary Large Animal Facilitator for SRH, and has been with us since 1988.
 In her spare time, she enjoys working with photography.
-She and her husband, Shawn, travel to local horse shows and events taking photos of competitors, animals, and anything else that catches their eye!
+She and her husband, Shawn, travel to local horse shows and events taking photos of competitors, animals, and anything else that catches their eyes!

 Read More